-- (d) In the first quarter of 2023, the Group collected US\$5,146,000 (equivalent to S/15,598,000) related to the 2007 and 2008 income tax processes. - During 2022, the Group obtained a refund of US\$9,226,000 (US\$69,745,000 during 2021) through "Régimen Especial - de Recuperación Anticipada" of IGV (hereinafter "RERA") with the Exploration Investment Contract regime (hereinafter "CIE" and US\$6,713,000 through the Balance in Favor of the Exporter (hereinafter SFE). - (e) As of March 31, 2023 and December 31, 2022, this item comprises judicial deposits held by the subsidiary Mineração Taboca S.A. corresponding to processes that were settled through the financing of debts to the Brazilian tax administration (REFIS) and where the review initiated in 2014 by the Secretariat of the Federal Revenue of Brazil and by the Attorney General's Office of the National Treasury of Brazil is being developed, to require the release and consequent lifting of the deposited amounts.
+During 2022, the Group obtained a refund of US\$9,226,000 (US\$69,745,000 during 2021) through "Régimen Especial de Recuperación Anticipada" of IGV (hereinafter ''RERA'') with the Exploration Investment Contract regime (hereinafter "CIE" and US\$6,713,000 through the Balance in Favor of the Exporter (hereinafter SFE).

+(f) As of September 30, 2023 and December 31, 2022, this item comprises judicial deposits held by the subsidiary Mineração Taboca S.A. corresponding to processes that were settled through the financing of debts to the Brazilian tax administration (REFIS) and where the review initiated in 2014 by the Secretariat of the Federal Revenue of Brazil and by the Attorney General's Office of the National Treasury of Brazil is being developed, to require the release and consequent lifting of the deposited amounts.